vtestagrossa/rock-paper-scissors/readme.md

 Just a simple browser-based Rock, Paper, Scissors game against a computer opponent.
-Follow the alerts and play all 5 rounds.
+Click the corresponding buttons and try to beat the computer to 5 wins.
 You can see it in action at vtestagrossa.github.io/rock-paper-scissors/